› Business Loans › Credit Card Factoring

 Credit card factoring makes sense when you need cash quickly, cannot qualify for other options, and have high debit and/or credit card sales volumes.
 Also, since rates are lower when you take more time to pay, it’s probably best to pursue this product when you know you won’t pay off the total amount in a matter of months.

 Yes, this product is available to borrowers with bad credit.
 Remember, your borrowing amount is based almost entirely on your monthly debit and credit card sales.
 Since credit card factoring’s repayment structure is expensive by nature, borrowers are expected to have bad credit.
-However, your credit score will impact the product’s cost and terms.
+However, your personal credit score will impact the product’s cost and terms.
 Thus, if you want to access the lowest possible rates, consider our credit repair services before applying.

 Fraud Disclosure: